jhn49404/CS396/README.md

 $ git init

-$ git remote add github https://github.com/USERNAME/CS396.git
+$ git remote add origin https://github.com/USERNAME/CS396.git

+$ git remote add upstream https://github.com/jhn49404/CS396.git

+(These will be the same for you Joe.)

-$ git pull github master
+$ git pull origin master

 How to Edit with Git
 ===